Becoming a Donor

 Depending on hospital guidelines and transplant team protocol, there may be other assessments, such as psychological and financial reviews:

 - Donor and collection centers routinely provide an educational session on marrow donation as part of the registration and donation process.
 During that session you will be counseled about such topics as your ability to remain anonymous (for nondirected donation), the screening requirements, the risks of donation, your rights to withdraw, the impact on potential recipients, insurance coverage, possible subsequent donations, and alternative collection methods.
 (The content listed here is based on guidelines suggested by the World Marrow Donor Association.)
 This is an opportunity to ask yourself questions.
 What are your motives?
 Is it important to you to know the recipient and for them to know you?
 Are you committed to donation or were you pressured?
-If you decide donation isn’t for you, the donor or collection center will arrange to give you an out without embarrassment.
+If you decide donation isn’t for you, the collection center will arrange to give you an out without embarrassment.

 - You may also be asked about financial considerations.
 The monetary demands of donation are modest, but you still need to be aware of the potential financial consequences.
 Can you afford the cost of the preliminary registration test?
 Can you get off work for testing, donation, and recovery?
 Medical expenses and travel expenses generally are covered by the medical insurance of the recipient or the marrow registry, but lost wages are not.
 What kind of paid sick leave and vacation do you have from your employer?
 Do you have other financial resources available if you need them?
 Do you need help raising money?